jeremybarbet/react-native-modalize/docs/METHODS.md

 ### `close()`

-The method to close the modal.
+The method to close Modalize.
 You don't need to call it to dismiss the modal, since you can swipe down to dismiss.

 ?> If you are using `alwaysOpen` prop, you can supply a `dest` argument to the `close` method to reset it to the intial position `close('alwaysOpen')`, and avoiding to close it completely.